The Drifters: The New Drifters

 When King asked Treadwell for a raise and a share of royalties, a request that was not honored, he left and began a successful solo career.
 Williams left at the same time, and a new lead, Rudy Lewis, (of The Clara Ward Singers), was hired.
 Lewis led the Drifters on hits such as "Some Kind of Wonderful", "Please Stay", "Up on the Roof" (which reached number five on the U.S. pop singles chart and number four on the U.S. R&B singles chart in 1963), and "On Broadway" (which reached number 9 on the U.S. pop singles chart and number seven on the U.S. R&B singles chart in 1963).
 Lewis was also named in the Rock and Roll Hall of Fame Drifters induction.
 Ben E. King died on April 30, 2015, at the age of 76.

 Hobbs was drafted for military service and replaced by the returning Tommy Evans (from the first group).
 Green left in 1962 and was replaced by Eugene Pearson (of The Rivileers and The Cleftones).
-Evans left again in 1963 and was replaced by Johnny Terry, who had been an original member of James Brown's singing group, The Famous Flames (and was co-writer of their first hit, "Please Please Please").
+Evans left again in 1963 and was replaced by Johnny Terry, who had been an original member of James Brown's singing group the Famous Flames (and was co-writer of their first hit, "Please, Please, Please").
 After his military service and a failed solo career, Johnny Moore returned in 1964, making the group a quintet of Moore, Thomas, Lewis, Pearson, and Terry.

 Later that year, the group was scheduled to record "Under the Boardwalk" on May 21, but Rudy Lewis died on the night before the session, and Johnny Moore took over as the sole lead (Lewis and he had been alternating).
+"Under the Boardwalk" was a top 10 hit in the US, but the pace of the Drifters' chart career slowed after this, with "Saturday Night At The Movies" being the group's last US top 40 hit in 1964.
+The Drifters released several minor hits between 1964 and 1967 that made the US top 100, but didn't break through beyond that.
+By mid-1968, their singles were not charting at all, anywhere -- and they would never have any kind of pop hit in the US again.

+Turnover remained frequent.
 Terry was replaced in 1966 by Dan Dandridge for a few months, then by William Brent, who had been with Johnny Moore in the Hornets in 1954.
 Gene Pearson was replaced by Rick Sheppard during the same year.
 By late 1966, baritone/bass Bill Fredericks had replaced William Brent.
 Charlie Thomas, the group's last member from the Five Crowns, left in mid-1967 and was replaced by Charles Baskerville, a former member of The Limelites.
 Baskerville stayed only a short time.

+In May 1967, George Treadwell died unexpectedly at age 48.
+His widow, Faye Treadwell, bought out George Treadwell's partners' ownership stakes in The Drifters and took ownership of the group.
 In 1972, the Drifters left the Atlantic roster.